What is Hyper-V USB passthrough

 3. When restoring, click Advanced > Restore on the right top of the task to specify the Hyper-V VM you want to restore to.

 You may find that your Hyper-V VM does not recognize the USB drive, since it cannot be accessed by the host and VM at the same time.
-Then you need to perform Hyper-V USB passthrough.
+Maybe Hyper-V passthrough USB is exactly what you need.

-In this article, I introduced what Hyper-V USB passthrough is, and shared 3 proven ways to access USB drive from inside the Hyper-V VM.
+In this article, I introduced what Hyper-V USB passthrough is, and shared 3 proven ways of how to access USB in Hyper-V VM.
 In these ways, not only you can transmit data from USB drive to your Hyper-V VM, but also attach other USB devices to the VM such as printers.